-The Adviser normally allocates the fund's investments across different countries and regions.
+The Adviser normally allocates the fund's investments across different emerging market countries.

 In buying and selling securities for the fund, the Adviser relies on fundamental analysis, which involves a bottom-up assessment of a company's potential for success in light of factors including its financial condition, earnings outlook, strategy, management, industry position, and economic and market conditions.